Russia attacks Ukraine nuclear plant as invasion advances

 But he too was concerned about a potential loss of power at the plant, which could imperil its ability to keep the nuclear fuel cool.

 The mayor of Enerhodar said earlier that Ukrainian forces were battling Russian troops on the city’s outskirts.
-Video showed flames and black smoke rising above the city of more than 50,000, with people streaming past wrecked cars, just a day after the U.N. atomic watchdog agency expressed grave concern that the fighting could cause accidental damage to Ukraine’s 15 nuclear reactors.
+Video showed flames and black smoke rising above the city of more than 50,000, with people streaming past wrecked cars.

 Prior to the shelling, the Ukrainian state atomic energy company reported that a Russian military column was heading toward the nuclear plant.
 Loud shots and rocket fire were heard late Thursday.